Konosuke Takeshita: Professional wrestling career

-DDT Pro-Wrestling (2011–present)
+DDT Pro-Wrestling (2012–present)

+Early years (2012–2017)

-Takeshita, with a sports background in track and field, began training for a career in professional wrestling in 2011 with the DDT Pro-Wrestling promotion.
-Takeshita had been a professional wrestling fan since childhood and as a 12-year old had attended a DDT show, where he was kissed by wrestler Danshoku Dino.
-On April 1, 2012, DDT announced that Takeshita would be debuting for the promotion on August 18 in Tokyo's Nippon Budokan.
-Prior to his debut match, Takeshita took part in exhibition matches.
-During one of these matches on August 4, Takeshita scored an upset win over Hiroshi Fukuda, winning the Ironman Heavymetalweight Championship in the process.
-The title had a 24/7 rule, where it could be won anytime and anywhere.
-As Takeshita was being congratulated by DDT general manager Amon Tsurumi for winning his first match before his debut, Fukuda hit him with a low blow and then pinned him to regain the title.
+In 2011, Takeshita began training for a professional wrestling career with DDT Pro-Wrestling.
+He had been a wrestling fan since childhood and had attended a DDT show as a 12-year-old, where he was kissed by wrestler Danshoku Dino.
+On April 1, 2012, DDT announced that he would debut for the promotion on August 18 at Tokyo's Nippon Budokan.
+Prior to his debut match, he took part in exhibition matches.
+During one of these matches on August 4, he scored an upset win over Hiroshi Fukuda to claim the Ironman Heavymetalweight Championship.
+The title had a 24/7 rule where it could be won anytime and anywhere.
+As Takeshita was being congratulated by DDT general manager Amon Tsurumi for winning his first match before his official debut, Fukuda hit him with a low blow and pinned him to immediately regain the title.

 On August 18, 2012, Takeshita was defeated by El Generico in his official debut match.
 On November 25, Takeshita pinned Poison Sawada Julie in his retirement match, a six-man tag team match.
 At the end of 2013, Tokyo Sports named Takeshita Japanese professional wrestling's Rookie of the Year, with him becoming the first wrestler still in high school to win the award.
 He also finished second in Wrestling Observer Newsletters award category for Rookie of the Year, losing to Yohei Komatsu by four votes (906–902).

 On January 26, 2014, Takeshita received his first-ever shot at one of the King of DDT (KO-D) titles, when he and Tetsuya Endo challenged for the KO-D Tag Team Championship in a three-way match, which was won by the Golden☆Lovers (Kenny Omega and Kota Ibushi) and also included Isami Kodaka and Yuko Miyamoto.
 On May 6, Takeshita came together with Antonio Honda to form the "Happy Motel" stable.
-The two were eventually joined by Tetsuya Endo, with whom they went on to win the KO-D 6-Man Tag Team Championship by defeating Shuten-dōji (Kudo, Masa Takanashi and Yukio Sakaguchi) on July 13.
+In June, he signed with the Oscar Promotion talent agency.
+He and Honda were eventually joined by Tetsuya Endo, with whom they went on to win the KO-D 6-Man Tag Team Championship by defeating Shuten-dōji (Kudo, Masa Takanashi and Yukio Sakaguchi) on July 13.
 They lost the title back to Shuten-dōji seven days later.